Private Jet to New York City

 Visiting New York can be a different adventure each and every time you set foot in the city.
 Start off with a private helicopter tour for the ultimate in Manhattan sightseeing, or visit the Brooklyn Bridge and Brooklyn Bridge Park for incredible views and one-of-a-kind photographs.
 The richly historic Grand Central Terminal and New York Public Library, as well as many New York City museums, have featured prominently in plenty of television shows and movies, and the spectacular architecture alone is worth a visit.
 Book a private tour of the Metropolitan Museum of Art to take your time enjoying the masterpieces housed there, or stretch your boundaries at the Museum of Modern Art, where the collection is one of the largest and most influential in the world.

 Adjacent to the New York Public Library is Bryant Park, sometimes referred to as Manhattan’s Town Square because of its lush seasonal gardens, winter-time ice skating, free activities, and al fresco dining.
 This multi-function public space is one of the busiest in the world, and your gateway to plenty of fun.
 Within just a few blocks are Rockefeller Center and the world-famous Empire State Building.
-A short walk north is another feature of New York City that is arguably one of its most recognizable:.
+A short walk north is another feature of New York City that is arguably one of its most recognizable: Central Park.
 With over twenty playgrounds, a castle, a zoo, fragrant gardens, grassy hills, and an ice rink in the winter season, this New York staple is part of daily life for many residents and the perfect backdrop for a photography session.

 Standing as the tallest building in the Western Hemisphere on the banks of the Hudson River, One World Observatory offers views from atop One World Trade Center.
 Unique Sky Pod elevators climb 102 stories to the top in 47 seconds, and the observatory itself is three levels, with a café, fine dining, and interactive guided tour.
 Inspirational and innovative exhibits and films bring history to life for visitors, and families are encouraged to all visit together.
-Just across the street from One World Trade Center is the.
+Just across the street from One World Trade Center is the 9/11 Memorial and Museum.
 Open daily, the outdoor memorial is free, but the museum requires tickets.
 Private tours are available, as well, for a more intimate visit to this national monument.

 Broadway might just be New York’s most famous street (running right through the world-renowned, neon-illuminated Times Square), and when you visit you must see a show or two.
 When it comes to theater, New York City is undoubtedly the global leader, whether you choose to attend an opera at the Met, in Lincoln Center, or go to a Broadway show.
 Boasting the best talent from around the world, The Metropolitan Opera company has been producing shows since 1883 and is continually striving to perfect the classics and break new ground with emerging artists.
 Buying tickets early helps guarantee the best seats for you and your guests, and you can usually get a better price, too.
 (Speaking of Broadway, plan a visit to Alexander Hamilton’s house in nearby Harlem – it’s the only house in New York he ever owned.
 Curated as part of the National Parks system, Hamilton Grange offers ranger-led tours of its historically furnished rooms.)